Tax-Efficient Fund Placement and Asset Location Optimization

 NIIT

-You also may want to avoid NIIT if you are harvesting capital gains or have income above 200k/250k.
+You may also want to avoid NIIT if you are harvesting capital gains or have an income above 200k/250k.

 Yield-Split Method of Tax-Efficient Fund Placement